thomasmazza/vimiumPDFforfirefox/README.md

 This program is a fork of mozilla/pdf.js that allows you to host your own instance of pdf.js.
-Once set up, you can use Vimium in the Firefox PDF viewer.Vimium PDF for Firefox
+Once set up, you can use Vimium in the Firefox PDF viewer.
+Vimium PDF for Firefox
 Requirements

     Node.js